 - You look to profit from the daily price movements of securities versus from dividends, interest or capital appreciation from the securities.

-- Your activity must be substantial in its eyes.
+- Your activity is considered substantial in its eyes.

 - You must engage in this trading activity on a continuous and regular basis.